LTL Banner Image

 The most common measure words are 个, 张,本,杯, 条,只 and 辆.
 Some you will find on this page, but you can find many other more specific Chinese Measure Words here.

-I don’t know what Measure Word to use, what now?
+I don’t know what Measure Word to use?

 If you don’t know what measure word to use in a Chinese sentence, go with 个 gè.
 It’s a very general keyword and people will still understand what you are trying to say.